ruhang97/MutationTesting_Jsoup/README.md

 This test will apply a set of mutators to the Jsoup Project, output killed and unkilled mutants along with an overall mutation score.

 ## How to
-To run the test, simply run `mvn test` at the root directory
+To run the test, simply run `mvn -Dtest=MutationTest test` at the root directory